Which of the Islands in American Samoa is Best to Visit?

 Tutuila is the main arrival point for the territory, welcoming all international flights via Pago Pago International Airport.
 But don’t treat it as just a launchpad to the outer islands; this rugged island is packed with dramatic coastlines, mountain trails, traditional villages and the bustle of Pago Pago, which is more of a laid-back port town than a polished capital.

 Here, you’ll find the best mix of conveniences and adventures.
-Whether it’s hiking up Mt ʻAlava, snorkelling in Fagatele Bay, or just watching the sun set behind the rainforested cliffs, there’s always something to do.
-And if you’re after culture, Tutuila delivers: the markets are lively, the churches are grand, and the Jean P. Haydon Museum gives a glimpse into local life past and present.
+Whether it’s hiking up Mt ʻAlava, snorkelling in Fagasā or Fagatele Bay, or just watching the sun set behind the rainforested cliffs, there’s always something to do.
+And if you’re after culture, Tutuila delivers: the shops are lively, the churches are grand, and the Jean P. Haydon Museum gives a glimpse into local life past and present.

 Ofu & Olosega

 Similar in natural beauty to Tutuila but a world away from its relative hustle and bustle, Ofu and Olosega are places to truly disconnect and soak up the wild, untouched charm of American Samoa.
-Life moves slowly here; there’s no rush, no crowds, and there’s a very real chance you’ll have an entire beach or mountain trail all to yourself.
+Life moves slowly here; there’s no rush, no crowds, and there’s a very solid chance you’ll have an entire beach or mountain trail all to yourself.

 So, if you're looking to escape the modern world entirely and experience raw island beauty in near solitude, Ofu & Olosega are the islands to visit in American Samoa.